Cray-HPE/csm-hotfixes/casmrel-785-Unbound-warm-Config-Reload/README.md

 ## prerequisites:
 - Shasta 1.4 or newer
 - Kubernetes admin access
-- Cray CLI access

 ## Changelog:
 - cray-dhcp-unbound pod does not need to be restarted when loading new configs or DNS records.
 - cray-dns-unbound will not start or load empty DNS record list.
 This includes resetting DNS records via configmap
+- deploying cray-dns-unbound chart can pass DNS host record list.

 ## Usage:

-install-hotfix.sh `version of shasta or csm` `large-system(optional)`
+install-hotfix.sh `version of shasta or csm` `increase-resources(optional)`

 Version of Shasta or CSM can be shasta-[1.4-1.5] or csm-[0.9-1.0].
-Large systems are systems with more than 3000 computes.
+Increase-resources is helpful for systems with more than 3000 computes.
+The cray-dhcp-unbound pod resources go from 2CPU->4CPU and memory from 2GB to 4GB.

 Examples: